bispages/pani-app/README.md

 # Pani app
 ## App for getting pani(work).

-Pani app is an android app aimed at people who work in daily wages.
-This helps them in listing their availability on each day and find a suitable work for that day.
+Pani app is an android app aimed at people who work on daily wages.
+This helps them in listing their availability on each day and find suitable work for that day.

 React Native - powered Android application.